gherman7755/DesignTechnics/README.md

 - Facade
 - Flyweight
 - Proxy

+## Theory for lab 3:
+In software engineering, behavioral design patterns have the purpose of identifying common communication patterns between different software entities.
+By doing so, these patterns increase flexibility in carrying out this communication.
+Some examples from this category of design patterns are :
+- Chain of Responsibility
+- Command
+- Interpreter
+- Iterator
+- Mediator
+- Observer
+- Strategy

 ## Implementation
 #### Lab 1
 There was taken as a domain restaurant.
 So the Menu of this restaurant was implemented with help of Abstract Factory, cause of a lot of type of dishes.
 I also connected some modules like _abc_.
 This module is python built-in module for abstract methods.